JonLysons/JonLysons/README.md

 ## Hi there 👋

-I'm Jon and I work as a production editor, data journalist and content editor in the 🇬🇧.
+I'm Jon and I work as a production editor and content editor in the 🇬🇧.

-I'm also a self-taught data analyst and data journalist.
+I'm also a self-taught in data analysis and data journalism with a view into transitioning into a data role.

 ### About me